cnyakundi/financial_inclusion/README.md

 #  Analyzing financial inclusion in Kenya, Uganda, Tanzania and Rwanda

-This project was generated with Python, DS Libraties and Jupyter Notebooks
+This project was generated with Python, DS Libraries and Jupyter Notebooks

 ### By Cyprian Nyakundi